marcindulak/nd00333-capstone/README.md

 precision 0.93, respectively.
 Taking into account both the precision and recall the model resulted from hyperparameter tuning achieved higher performance than the AutoML model.
 By relaxing the `max_depth` to over 30 the model is capable of achieving the macro average recall of over 0.87.
-Similarly, techniques designed for imbalanced datasets (for an overview, check out for example [https://github.com/solegalli/machine-learning-imbalanced-data](https://github.com/solegalli/machine-learning-imbalanced-data)) even further improve the macro average recall, however they do not improve the model performance on the out-of-sample dataset.
+Similarly, techniques designed for imbalanced datasets, e.g. SMOTE (for an overview, check out for example [https://github.com/solegalli/machine-learning-imbalanced-data](https://github.com/solegalli/machine-learning-imbalanced-data)) even further improve the macro average recall, however they do not improve the model performance on the out-of-sample dataset.
+An extensive exploration of various imbalanced datasets techniques is computationally prohibitive.

 # Model Testing